Frequently asked questions.

 What is your fee?

-My fee is $160 per session.
-However, I do have some sliding scale spots available, so if my fee doesn’t work for you, let’s still talk.
+My fee is $180 per session.
+However, I do have some sliding scale options available, so if my fee doesn’t work for you, let’s still talk.

 Do you accept insurance?

-At the Beverly Hills location, I do accept Aetna, Optum, and United Healthcare.
-For clients in Los Feliz, I do not currently accept insurance, but I can provide a “super bill”, which is a detailed invoice that you can submit as a claim to your insurance for reimbursement.
+For telehealth clients, I currently accept a variety of insurances, including Medi-Cal.
+For in-person clients at the Beverly Hills location, I accept Aetna, Optum, and United Healthcare.
+For in-person clients in Los Feliz, as well as any out-of-network clients, I do not currently accept insurance, but I can provide you with a “super bill”, which is a detailed invoice that you can submit as a claim to your insurance for reimbursement.

 Are you accepting new clients?